 Bence Bays will help you to open a local bank account.
 Contact firstname.lastname@example.org.

 *If you plan on using your home bank credit card, inform them that you will be using this card in the United States.
 Some banks put a block on international usage of cards unless the cardholder has informed the bank that they will be in an international setting.*

 Telephone and Internet Services

 Local telephone calls are free of charge on campus.
 You will have wifi internet access on campus and will receive an E&H email account upon arrival.
-If you have difficulties accessing the internet by your computer or phone, please contact the help desk at 276.944.6881 or firstname.lastname@example.org.
+If you have difficulties accessing the internet on your computer or phone, please contact the help desk at 276.944.6881 or email@example.com.
 The help desk office is located on the ground floor of Kelly Library.

 Many students purchase cell phones upon arrival.
 This can be expensive so shop around for the best plans and pricing.
 If your family and friends have computer access, Skype is a free communication service that many students use.

 The electrical system in the United States uses 110 volts, 60 hertz (cycles).
 If you are planning to bring small appliances (like a hair dryer) from home, you will probably need a transformer and plug adapter.
 We advise you to buy things like hair dryers, etc. when you get here; they are reasonably priced and more practical than using an adapter.